open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 pull or push based, and may support one or more
 [data sources](/docs/concepts/signals/).

-The `exporters:` section contains exporters configuration.
+The `exporters` section contains exporters configuration.
 Most exporters require configuration to specify at least the destination, as well as security settings, like authentication tokens or TLS certificates.
 Any setting you specify overrides the default values, if present.